2media/tel-search-php-api/README.md

 ## Installation

-Download the latest release or install it with composer (`composer require twomedia\tel-search-php-api`)
+Download the latest release or install it with composer (`composer require twomedia/tel-search-php-api`)

 ### Laravel